 The New gTLD Program not only vastly increased the number of registries from which registrants can choose-an increase of more than 60-fold-but it has also vastly increased their variety.
-This increase in non-price competition among gTLDs is reflected in domains in new languages (e.g., .immobilien), new character sets (e.g., .网址 [xn--ses554g] and ¬厶 [xn-tckwe]), new geographic identities (e.g., .london and .tokyo), and new specialized domains (e.g., .racing, .realtor, and .pub).
-The review team found that, as of December 2016 new gTLDs had acquired approximately 61 percent of the increase in the number of registrations in all gTLDs, gTLDs, and ccTLDs; and about 58 percent of the increase in the number of registrations in all gTLDs and all "open" ccTLDs, since the introduction of new gTLDs began in October 2013.
-The review team also found that, as of December 2016, new gTLDs accounted for about 14 percent of the total number of registrations in all gTLDs, about 9 percent of the total number of registrations in all TLDs, and about 13 percent of the total number of registrants in all gTLDs and "open" ccTLDs.
+This increase in non-price competition among gTLDs is reflected in domains in new languages (e.g., .immobilien), new character sets (e.g., .网址 [xn--ses554g] and $\neg \bot$ [xn-tckwe]), new geographic identities (e.g., .london and .tokyo), and new specialized domains (e.g., .racing, .realtor, and .pub).
+The review team found that, as of December 2016 new gTLDs had acquired approximately 61 percent of the increase in the number of registrations in all gTLDs; gTLDs, and ccTLDs; and about 58 percent of the increase in the number of registrations in all gTLDs and all "open" ccTLDs, since the introduction of new gTLDs began in October 2013.
+The review team also found that, as of December 2016, new gTLDs accounted for about 14 percent of the total number of registrations in all gTLDs, and about 13 percent of the total number of registrations in all gTLDs and "LDs.
 Table 2 reports these results: